argos-ci/jest-puppeteer/README.md

 }
 ```

-Now your custom `setup` and `teardown` will be triggered before and after each test suites.
+Your custom `setup` and `teardown` will now be executed before and after each test suite, respectively.

-### Create your own `globalSetup` and `globalTeardown`
+### Implementing custom `globalSetup` and `globalTeardown`

-It is possible to create your own [`globalSetup`](https://facebook.github.io/jest/docs/en/configuration.html#globalsetup-string) and [`globalTeardown`](https://facebook.github.io/jest/docs/en/configuration.html#globalteardown-string).

-For this use case, `jest-environment-puppeteer` exposes two methods: `setup` and `teardown`, so that you can wrap them with your own global setup and global teardown methods as the following example:
+You can create custom [`globalSetup`](https://facebook.github.io/jest/docs/en/configuration.html#globalsetup-string) and [`globalTeardown`](https://facebook.github.io/jest/docs/en/configuration.html#globalteardown-string) methods.
+For this purpose, jest-environment-puppeteer exposes the setup and teardown methods, allowing you to integrate them with your custom global setup and teardown methods, as shown in the example below:

 ```js
 // global-setup.js